-Founded by former CEO Andrew Morrish, Makana Leadership is an education company that provides authentic and disruptive leadership support for schools and organisations.
-We try not to call ourselves a ‘consultancy‘ in the traditional sense as we believe that a new kind of leadership needs to emerge if we are to fulfil our mission of securing social justice.
+Founded by former CEO and headteacher Andrew Morrish, Makana Leadership is an education company that provides authentic and disruptive leadership support for schools and organisations.

 It is authentic, because it’s based on stuff that works (and doesn’t).
 Following over 30 years’ experience in the profession - including 20 as a headteacher, inspector, National Leader of Education and CEO - Makana Leadership is driven by Andrew’s desire to improve the life chances of pupils, by bringing people together to make change happen.
 Schools are complex places.
 They cannot operate in isolation.
 Why?
 Because social justice matters.

-Whether it be leading change, strategic planning, professional learning and development, systems leadership, performance coaching, or good old-fashioned advice, Makana Leadership can work with you to empower your people to find a sustainable solution.
+So whether in fact it is wellbeing support you need, or help with leading change, strategic planning, professional learning and development, system leadership, appraisal, performance coaching, or good old-fashioned leadership advice, at Makana we can work with you to empower your people to find a sustainable solution.

 Why?
 Because social justice matters.